JosephLimWeiJie/cs50w/project1/README.md

 <a name="features"></a>
 ## Features
-Here are the following features that are implemented in the Network app.
+Here are the following features that are implemented in the Wiki app.
 A visual demo is provided in the video below.
 + **Entry Page**
   + Users can create a new Wiki entry page.
 + **Index Page**